wotbrew/idx/README.md

 ### Query your collection

+Once wrapped with idx, a small suite of functions is available to query your collection.

 ```clojure

 (def coll (idx [{:foo 42, :id 1, :counter 453}, {:foo 42, :id 0, :counter 23}, {:foo 43, :id 2, :counter 43}]))